infant444/online_food_website/README.md

 This website build with full stack MEAN ,In this website I designed frontend by using Angular framework and backend is using the Node js, express,mongodb.
-This project is deployed in render the link 'https://siwmato.onrender.com/',In this I integrated the payment gateway.
+This project is deployed in render the link 'https://siwmato.onrender.com/ ',In this I integrated the payment gateway.